 Data Types, Declarations and Variable Definitions

 In C# different data types are registered differently.
 Furthermore, different actions are allowed to be executed upon them as well.
-For different data types, a certain amount of (memory) space is reserved on our computer.
+For different data types, a certain amount of memory space is reserved on our computer.

 With each data type we define: